Manage your account online or use the Ecotricity app

 No more regular meter readings

-Your meter tells us exactly how much energy you’re using, and sends us your readings automatically.
+Your meter tells us exactly how much energy you’re using and sends us your readings automatically.
 That means there’s less need for you to submit meter readings, and you’ll get fewer visits from our meter readers.

-Ecotricity PAYG smart meters make it easier to pay for your energy.
+Ecotricity pre-payment smart meters make it easier to pay for your energy.
 When you make your payment, your smart meter will top up automatically – you won’t need to put a card in the meter.
 You can also top up your meter through our app, so no more treks to the shop!

 Smart meters use wireless communication technology to pass information – such as meter readings – between customers and energy suppliers.